AdaProp: Learning Adaptive Propagation for Graph Neural Network based Knowledge Graph Reasoning: Details of works in the literature

-The two functions of the GNN-based methods are summarized in Tab.\ref{tab:GNN_functions}.
-The main differences of different methods are the combinators for entity and relation representations on the edges, the operators on the different representations, and the attention weights.
+The two functions of the GNN-based methods are summarized in Table~\ref{tab:GNN_functions}.
+The main differences of these methods are the combinators for entity and relation representations on the edges, the operators on the different representations, and the attention weights.
 Recent works \cite{vashishth2019composition,zhu2021neural} have shown that the different combinators and operators only have slight influence on the performance.
 Comparing GraIL and RED-GNN, even though the message functions and aggregation functions are similar, their empirical performances are quite different with different propagation patterns.
-Hence, the design of propagation path is the key factors influencing the performance of different methods.
+Hence, the design of propagation path is the \textit{key factor} influencing the performance of different methods.